rajsameer/alert-manager-table/README.md

 Grafana panel plugin for ALertmanager

-Thsi plugin is not still in development use at your own risk.
+Thsi plugin is still in development use at your own risk.